MehmetMHY/cha/README.md

 - **Answer Search**: Simple implementation of an Answer-Search engine similar to Perplexity AI's solution.
 - **Estimate Tokens**: Option to estimate the token count for a file, string, or piped content.
 - **Support for Multiple File Types**: Supports a variety of file types for input, including PDF, DOCX, XLSX, and common image formats, enabling seamless integration and processing of different kinds of content.
-- **Platform Flexibility**: Seamlessly switch between different AI platform providers offering OpenAI-compatible APIs using the `-p` or `--platform` argument.
+- **Platform Flexibility**: Switch between different AI platform providers offering OpenAI-compatible APIs using the `--platform` argument.

 ## Getting Started